 The two complement each other in a few different ways.
 Predictive AI provides insights based on historical data, and generative AI can use this information to create new, relevant content or solutions that can be tailored to specific user needs at speed and scale.

 Marketers can use them both to automate repetitive tasks, segment audiences, and deliver personalized messaging to consumers based on their preferences and behaviors.
+(Back to top)

 How can AI in marketing help me reach my customers and personalize their experience?